New professors at SLU

 - Film, play list: the new professors' lectures 2017

-A brief introduction of the professors that give lectures and are to be installed in Uppsala on March 30-31, 2017
+A brief introduction of the professors that gave lectures and were installed in Uppsala on 30-31 March , 2017

 Cows that are well taken care of give plenty of milk